Training Models

 Setting learning rate schedules

 A common trick for stochastic gradient descent is to vary the learning rate or other hyperparameters over the course of training.
-Since there are many possible ways to vary the learning rate, Thinc lets you implement hyperparameter schedules as simple generator functions.
+Since there are many possible ways to vary the learning rate, Thinc lets you implement hyperparameter schedules as instances of the Schedule class.
 Thinc also provides a number of popular schedules built-in.

-You can use schedules directly, by calling next() on the schedule and using it to update hyperparameters in your training loop.
-Since schedules are particularly common for optimization settings, the Optimizer object accepts floats, lists and iterators for most of its parameters.
-When you call Optimizer.step_schedules, the optimizer will draw the next value from the generators and use them to change the given attributes.
-For instance, here’s how to create an instance of the Adam optimizer with a custom learning rate schedule:
+You can use schedules directly, by calling the schedule with the step keyword argument and using it to update hyperparameters in your training loop.
+Since schedules are particularly common for optimization settings, the Optimizer object accepts floats, lists, iterators, and Schedule instances for most of its parameters.
+When you call Optimizer.step_schedules, the optimizer will increase its step count and pass it to the schedules.
+For instance, this is how one creates an instance of the Adam optimizer with a custom learning rate schedule:

 values = [0.001, 0.01, 0.1]